• Skip to primary navigation

 How did you protect yourself and your business?

 Before starting the consultation, I had a lawyer friend modify a contract I had created.
-The fee was smaller since I had created it already.
-It included a client confidentiality statement, a liability release statement, before and after photo releases, my rates, and a cancellation fee.
+The fee was smaller since I had already made it.
+The contract included a client confidentiality statement, a liability release statement, before-and-after photo releases, my rates, and a cancellation fee.
 My client and I would sign and date it before beginning.
-Back then, there wasn't business and liability insurance you could buy for this type of business, but there is now.
+Back then, you couldn't buy business and liability insurance for this type of business, but there is now.
 Shop around; the prices vary greatly.
-Check out Managing Modern Life Organizing(R) Blog post; they talk more about it.

 How did you find your best clients?

-Back then, Professional Organizer was starting, so the resources (even on the NAPO site) were limited.
+The Professional Organizer career started back then, so the resources (even on the NAPO site) were limited.
 I tried working with a variety of people.
 Some had ADHD before it was called that, and others couldn't deal with the weekly work it took to take on this task they created.
 And others would stop right after they started the organizing process.
 Others would seem interested but didn't take the extra step to make an appointment and move forward.

-Do you have any tips for me to get my professional organizer business off and running?
+Do you have any tips for running my professional organizer business?

 YES, here are some tips I learned that would help you: